-Please e-mail any questions you may have regarding planning or zoning regulations to Zoning Administrator Paul Neumeyer at firstname.lastname@example.org, or Planners David Buck at email@example.com or Stephanie Hummel at firstname.lastname@example.org and we will follow up with you directly.
+Questions you may have regarding planning or zoning regulations can be emailed to Zoning Administrator Paul Neumeyer or Planners David Buck or Stephanie Hummel and they will follow up with you directly.

 Commercial Facade and Demolition Grants

-All applications and required materials may be submitted via e-mail to Matt Buchanan.
-Hard copy materials, including required Davis Bacon forms, will be accepted at our drop box located at the back entrance of City Hall.
+Applications and required materials may be submitted via email to Matt Buchanan.
+Hard copy materials, including required Davis Bacon forms, can also be submitted via our drop box.

 Revolving Loan Funds for Businesses

-All applications and required materials may be submitted via e-mail to Wendy Townsend.
-Hard copy materials, including required Davis Bacon forms and loan payments, will be accepted at our drop box located at the back entrance of City Hall.
+Applications and required materials may be submitted via email to Wendy Townsend.
+Hard copy materials, including required Davis Bacon forms and loan payments, can also be submitted via our drop box.

 About the Department